nauam/Courses/docs/learning/howto/pagerduty-notification.md

 4. Press the **Save** button in the top right to save the Config changes.
     <br><br>![Save Configuration](@assets/img/howto-pdnotif-saveconf.png)<br><br>

-Now, QW Control Enterprise is configured to use PagerDuty notifications, no restart is required.
+Now, Rundeck Enterprise is configured to use PagerDuty notifications, no restart is required.
 :::
 ::::